-SCHEDULE A 1-HOUR STRATEGY SESSION FOR JUST $300 TO PLAN YOUR NEXT STEPS
+SCHEDULE A 1-HOUR CONSULTATION FOR JUST $300 TO PLAN YOUR NEXT STEPS

 Unlike some other states, Florida does not formally recognize legal separation.
 Florida will, however, recognize and enforce a valid, written separation agreement.
 So, if you and your spouse want to separate, you can enter into an agreement as to the terms of your separation.